communitybridge/docs/Account-Settings.md

 # How to Manage Your Profile?
 Linux Foundations allows you to edit your existing CommunityBridge account, after you login.
 You need *Edit permission* to use this feature.

-**Note:** You cannot change your User Name, while editing your profile.
+**Note:** You cannot change your User Name while editing your profile.

 ## To Edit your profile